digitkhrisnaa/TPWorkshopModularization/README.md

   swiftc main.o Cat.o Dog.o Animal.o -o MyApp.app
   ```

-After you run the command, it will product 1 file call MyApp.app, that's our executable, the linker has succeed to combine our object file into single binary.
+After you run the command, it will produce 1 file call MyApp.app, that's our executable, the linker has succeed to combine our object file into single binary.
 Now you can execute the program `./MyApp.app`.

 #### Session 1 - Final Word
 We have succeed to learn about Swift Build System without need to going deeper to the low level.
 In the real world you may face with the word `duplicate symbol` or `unresolved symbol`, we won't to talk about that in this workshop.
 The thing that you need to know is how Swift Build System working in a simple-way.
 On the next topic we will discuss regarding static and dynamic library, so first thing first is you get a better context between Compiler and Linker.